hexian000/neosocksd/API.md

 Run Lua code on another neosocksd and take the results back. `await.invoke` is designed to work on the control plane.

-Tip: the wrapper `await.rpcall` in `libruleset.lua` is useful if you want to implement RPC.
+Tip: If you want to implement RPC, please refer to `await.rpcall` in `libruleset.lua`.

 ### await.sleep